Annapurna Skyline Trek-6 Days

 As a result, the optimum seasons to perform the 6 Days Annapurna Skyline Trek are spring and fall, when the weather is stable and the conditions are great for hiking.

-Climate and Weather of 6 Days Annapurna Skyline Trek.
+Climate and Weather at Annapurna Region.

 • Spring Season (March to May): The temperatures are pleasant, with average daytime temperatures ranging from 10°C to 20°C (50°F to 68°F) and nighttime temperatures ranging from 0°C to 5°C (32°F to 41°F).
 The sky is mostly clear, with a few rain showers in the afternoons.